Soccer-World Cup 2022: Argentina's route to final explained | Sports-Games

 HOW DID ARGENTINA REACH THE QUARTER-FINALS? * Lionel Messi and Julian Alvarez scored in Argentina's 2-1 win over Australia in their Round of 16 tie.

-WHO ARE ARGENTINA'S OPPONENTS IN THE SEMI-FINALS? * Argentina will face Croatia in the semi-finals, after the 2018 finalists beat favourites Brazil on penalties.
+3-0 in the semi-finals, with Messi coolly putting away a spot kick in the 34th minute to open the scoring before Alvarez found the net either side of halftime.

-WHO COULD ARGENTINA FACE IN THE FINAL? * If Argentina go all the way to the final, they could potentially find themselves taking on either 2018 champions France (Group D winners), England (Group B winners), Portugal (Group H winners) or Morocco (Group F winners).
+WHO WILL ARGENTINA FACE IN THE FINAL? * Argentina will face either 2018 champions France (Group D winners) or Morocco (Group F winners) in the final.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)